Four share Barbasol lead after Lincicome misses cut

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Brittany Lincicome’s eagle and five birdies weren’t enough to see her into the final stages of the PGA Tour Barbasol Championship, where the stage was set with four players tied for the lead.
+WASHINGTON: Brittany Lincicome’s eagle and five birdies weren’t enough to see her into the final stages of the PGA Tour Barbasol Championship, where the stage was set for Sunday drama with four players tied for the lead.

 Lincicome, her second round delayed until Saturday after storms twice halted play on Friday, carded a one-under par 71 at Keene Trace Golf Club in Nicholasville, Kentucky.After her first-round 78, it wasn’t enough to make her the only woman besides Babe Zaharias in 1945 to make a 36-hole cut in a US PGA Tour event.

-“Just had some good looks and made some good putts,” said Lovelady.“(It’s) just going to be the same: drive the ball in the fairway and give myself as many putts as I can.”

-Sam Ryder and Blayne Barber both signed for 63s to lie one off the pace on 199, where they were joined by Billy Horschel (68).Australia’s Cameron Percy (69) and American Ricy Werenski (68) were tied on 200.

-WASHINGTON: Brittany Lincicome’s eagle and five birdies weren’t enough to see her into the final stages of the PGA Tour Barbasol Championship, where the stage was set with four players tied for the lead.
+WASHINGTON: Brittany Lincicome’s eagle and five birdies weren’t enough to see her into the final stages of the PGA Tour Barbasol Championship, where the stage was set for Sunday drama with four players tied for the lead.

 Lincicome, her second round delayed until Saturday after storms twice halted play on Friday, carded a one-under par 71 at Keene Trace Golf Club in Nicholasville, Kentucky.After her first-round 78, it wasn’t enough to make her the only woman besides Babe Zaharias in 1945 to make a 36-hole cut in a US PGA Tour event.